-Ireland is one of Europe’s largest MedTech hotspots and, as a globally recognised centre of excellence, is home to 300+ companies, employing 25,000 people.
-Thirteen of the world's top fifteen companies have operations here.
+Ireland is one of Europe’s largest MedTech hotspots and, as a globally recognised centre of excellence, is home to 300+ companies, employing over 40.000 people, 14 of the world's top 15 companies have operations here.
 Ireland also employs the highest number of MedTech personnel per capita in Europe.

-Ireland is home to a closely knit cluster of 300+ MedTech companies, supported by industry, academic, clinical and government agencies.
+Ireland is home to a closely knit cluster of 300+ MedTech companies (indigenous and SME), supported by industry, academic, clinical and government agencies.
 This integrated and progressive community has already encouraged an increasing number of companies to expand operations across multiple facilities.

 Ireland is ranked number one globally for the most highly employable graduates.
-The MedTech sector benefits from this flow of skilled graduates produced by Ireland’s seven universities and 13 Institutes of Technology.
+The MedTech sector benefits from this flow of skilled graduates produced by Ireland’s 10 universities and 14 Institutes of Technology.
 Close cooperation between industry and academic institutions ensures the evolving skill needs of sector are constantly met.

 Ireland’s exemplary regulatory environment continues to play a key role in attracting global MedTech companies.
 Regulation agencies work closely not only with the industry as a whole but also with individual companies to ensure compliance and trouble-free start-ups.